Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Dissimilarities between ImageNet/Kinetics and Trailers12k

 \section{Dissimilarities between ImageNet/Kinetics and Trailers12k}

 The standard approach to perform transfer learning with neural networks can be generally divided into three steps.
 First, a model is pretrained on a source dataset.
 Second, a new architecture is adapted for the target task which reuses part of the pretrained model.
 For target classification tasks, this adaptation step commonly consists of removing specific layers related to the source task (last layers) and replacing them with layers suited for the target task.
 Finally, the new architecture is trained on the target dataset.
-It has been shown that the performance on the target task is influenced by factors like dataset size~\cite{bit,10.1007/978-3-319-46349-0_5,cherti2021effect}, domain variability~\cite{cherti2021effect}, the capacity of the architecture to learn general representations~\cite{efficientnet}, and the similarity between source and target datasets.
-Multiple works~\cite{yosinski,off-the-shelf,taskonomy} have studied transfer learning for different image analysis tasks and have consistently found that a greater similarity between the source and the target tasks results in better transferability, yielding a higher performance on the target task.
+It has been shown that the performance on the target task is influenced by factors like dataset size~\citep{bit,10.1007/978-3-319-46349-0_5,cherti2021effect}, domain variability~\citep{cherti2021effect}, the capacity of the architecture to learn general representations~\citep{efficientnet}, and the similarity between source and target datasets.
+Multiple works~\citep{yosinski,off-the-shelf,taskonomy} have studied transfer learning for different image analysis tasks and have consistently found that a greater similarity between the source and the target tasks results in better transferability, yielding a higher performance on the target task.
 In general, a positive transfer occurs when transfer learning benefits the performance on the target task compared with random initialization.
-Conversely, if the performance worsens when using transfer learning, it is referred to as negative transfer~\cite{Rosenstein05totransfer}.
+Conversely, if the performance worsens when using transfer learning, it is referred to as negative transfer~\citep{Rosenstein05totransfer}.
+Some possible causes of negative transfer that have been identified in the literature include the task/dataset domain divergence, the application of naive transfer methods, and the quality of source and target datasets~\cite{9938381}.

 In this paper, we revisit the second step of the transfer learning process and propose a simple adaptation procedure that promotes positive transfer for movie trailer classification.
 To understand this procedure, called Snippet Generation stage, let's first analyze important dissimilarities between target and source tasks.
 Although a trailer can be seen as a sequence of correlated images, its content and structure significantly differ from ImageNet images and Kinetics videos, as illustrated in \autoref{fig:dissimilarities}.
 In particular, we focus on the following dissimilarities: